 COUNTRY DESCRIPTION: Panama is a constitutional democracy with an executive branch led by a president who is elected to a 5-year term, a unicameral legislature, and judicial branch.
 The country is divided into 9 provinces and three indigenous territories known as comarcas.
 It became independent from Colombia on November 3, 1903.
-Panama has a rapidly developing economy but suffers from a weak, non-transparent judiciary.
+Panama has a rapidly developing economy but also faces problems of corruption and has a weak, non-transparent judiciary.
 Outside the Panama City area, which has many first-class hotels and restaurants, tourist facilities vary in quality.
 The U.S. dollar is the paper currency of Panama, and is also referred to as the Panama Balboa.
 Panama mints its own coinage, though U.S. coins are also accepted.
+It is important to note the national and regional holidays of Panama as the government and many businesses are closed on these days, and may create delays in some activities in Panama.
 Read the Department of State’s Fact Sheet on Panama for additional information.

 Physical location: Avenida Demetrio Basilio Lakas, Building No.783 in the Clayton section of Panama City.

 International mailing address: Apartado 0816-02561, Zona 5, Panama, Republic of Panama.

 U.S. mailing address: U.S. Embassy Panama, 9100 Panama City Place, Washington, DC 20521-9100.

 Telephone: (011) 507-317-5000 or (011) 507-317-5030 from the U.S., 317-5000 or 317-5030 from Panama

 Emergency after-hours telephone: (011) 507-317-5000 from the U.S., 317-5000 from Panama